MileHacker Logo

 • Dar Jamai Museum: A restored 19th-century palace, it offers a glimpse into wealthy Moroccan family life.
 Exquisite zellige, carved wood, and painted ceilings.
 Collections feature heritage handicrafts and historical objects.

-• Prison of Cara (Habous Qara): A vast, underground prison labyrinth beneath the Royal Palace.
+• Prison of Cara (Habous Qara): A vast, underground prison labyrinth beneath the The Royal residence.
 Access is often limited or closed due to safety and preservation.
 Ask locally about current visitation status.

 • Art Galleries & Exhibition Spaces: Fewer formal galleries exist in comparison to bigger cities.
 Many artisan workshops in the souks are living galleries; observe crafts being made and procure directly.

-• Cultural Centers & Performance Venues: Cultural events, including traditional music and storytelling, often occur in Place El Hedim, especially in the evenings.
+• Cultural Centers & Performance Venues: Cultural events, including traditional music and storytelling, often occur in Place El Hedim, particularly at night.
 Check local listings for any temporary exhibitions or special programming.

 Historical Sites